beejjorgensen/bgc/src/bgc_part_0600.md

 Well, turns out strings aren't actually strings in C. That's right!
 They're pointers!
 Of course they are!

+Much like arrays, strings in C _barely exist_.

-Let's check it out---it's not really such a big deal.
+But let's check it out---it's not really such a big deal.

 ## Constant Strings